mcnole25/random-resources/README.md

 A small high precision calculator available to download for offline use.
 Uses an offline copy of the big.js library inside the html file.

-Operations supported are: Basic arithmetic (+ - * /), exponents (integer power only), square root, factorial, nCr.
+Operations supported are: Basic arithmetic (+ - * /), exponents (integer power only), square root, factorial, nCr, cube root.
 Operations up to 500 decimals.

 The calculator has been tested and bugs have been recently fixed.